Alayndev/Instagram-clone/README.md

 Link: [Instagram clone](https://instagram-clone-alayndev.vercel.app/)

 Instagram clone based on Next (React / Node).
 It uses Firebase Firestore and Storage.
 The Backend is a REST API developed with Node and Serverless Functions, applying MVC.
-The Frontend was built with React and consumes the mentioned REST API, it is made up of components that apply Atomic Design.
+The Frontend was built with React and consumes the mentioned REST API, it applies Atomic Design.

 It provides the following functionalities: create posts (images and/or videos), update posts likes, update posts descriptions, get all posts (applied with SSG at build time to improve performance), get a post by its id (used with updates to improve performance), delete posts, host images and videos providing the url, create three posts automatically at build time, among others.